COVID-19 (coronavirus) FAQs

 Following the government announcement on the ‘Living with Covid’ plan, the NMC announced that the temporary register will close to new applicants on 24 March 2022.

 The NMC have also confirmed that the temporary register will close on 30 September 2022.
 For full details please see the NMC’s website.

 If you have been asked to witness a patient's will, please see the 'signing legal documents during the course of your employment' section of our advice for witnesses.

-The RCN recognises that these are unprecedented times and nursing support workers may be required to make adjustments to their normal day to day duties.
+The RCN recognises that due to unsustainable pressures, these are unprecedented times.
+As a result, nursing support workers may be required to make adjustments to their normal day to day duties.